groupdocs-classification-cloud/docs/content/classification/developer-guide/documents-classification.md

 This resource represents a controller for single call document classification.

 Classify document with taxonomy.
-Set taxonomy parameter to "default" for IAB-2 or set to "documents" for Documents taxonomy.
+Set taxonomy parameter to "default" for IAB-2, set to "documents" for Documents taxonomy, or set to "sentiment" or "sentiment3" for Sentiments taxonomies.

 ## cURL REST Example for IAB-2 (default) taxonomy ##